Nelkon01/afri_flavours/README.md

 | Desktop/Laptop     | Edge                  | Windows          | Microsoft Edge is gaining popularity among users         |
 | Other              | Firefox/Samsung/Opera | Various          | Represents a compromise due to limited testing resources |

-The choices in the table are base on the browser market share data provided by [gs.statcounter.com](https://gs.statcounter.com/).
+The choices in the table are based on the browser market share data provided by [gs.statcounter.com](https://gs.statcounter.com/).
 Chrome and Safari are the dominant browsers, so they are included for testing on different devices and operating systems.
 Edge is also included as it has a noticeable market share.
-Since firefox, Samsung Internet and Opera have smaller market shares, they are grouped under the "Other" category to represent a compromise due to limited testing resources.
+Since Firefox, Samsung Internet and Opera have smaller market shares, they are grouped under the "Other" category to represent a compromise due to limited testing resources.

 | **BROWSER**      | **PERCENTAGE** |
 |------------------|----------------|